The most unique area in Mykonos Town is known as Little Venice.

 Not to miss: Visit an authentic Mykonian farm and participate in the farm operations.

 Mykonos Animal Welfare is a legal charity that was formed in 2005.
 Since then it has been actively involved in the health and welfare of animals on Mykonos island.
-Their main objectives are education, sterilizations, emergency vet care, feeding and rehoming of abandoned cats and dogs.
+Their main objectives are education, sterilizations, emergency vet care, and feeding and rehoming of abandoned cats and dogs.

 Visit their website: www.mykonosanimals.org